Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Finite-temperature phase diagram and Potts-nematic transition

+In this Section, we examine the finite-temperature phase diagram above the UUD ground state, where the system undergoes a $\mathbb{Z}_3$ Potts-nematic transition.
+We put an emphasis on exploring different parameter limits, where we can make connections and point out differences with the Ising and Heisenberg models in magnetic fields.
+We also numerically establish the universality of the phase transition.
+We start from the UUD phase at $T=0$ and characterize the emergent $\mathbb{Z}_3$ Potts-nematic order that melts at a finite transition temperature $T_c$.

 At finite temperature, only the discrete $\mathbb{Z}_3$ part of the UUD order parameter can exhibit long-range order since the continuous SO(3) degrees of freedom remain disordered.
-The $\mathbb{Z}_3$ breaking corresponds to a breaking of a discrete lattice symmetry, which is translational symmetry in this case, leading to a tripling of the unit cell.
-To identify the $\mathbb{Z}_3$ broken phase, we construct a composite $\mathbb{Z}_3$ Potts nematic order parameter
+The $\mathbb{Z}_3$ breaking corresponds to a breaking of a discrete lattice symmetry: in this case, it is translational symmetry, leading to a tripling of the unit cell.
+To identify the $\mathbb{Z}_3$ broken phase, we construct a composite $\mathbb{Z}_3$ Potts-nematic order parameter $\mathbf{m}_3 = m_3 e^{i \theta}$ as

 The summation runs over all $N_p=2L^2$ triangular plaquettes consisting of three triangular and one honeycomb spin [see inset of Fig.~\ref{Fig:PD}(a)].
 In the $T=0$ ground state UUD phase, one finds $m_3=1$ and $\theta = 0, \pm \frac{2 \pi}{3}$ corresponding to the three degenerate configurations, which are illustrated in Fig.~\ref{Fig:order_parameter}(a).
 Unlike the corresponding Potts order parameter of the Heisenberg AFM in an external field~\cite{Seabra2011}, this composite Potts nematic order parameter $\boldsymbol{m}_3$ probes the \emph{relative} alignment of triangular and honeycomb spins.
-To relate our results to the models in field, one can interpret the honeycomb spin direction $\mathbf{S}_{hi}$ as a spatially fluctuating coordinate system $S^z$-direction for the triangular spins.
-While the honeycomb spin correlation length $\xi_h$ remains finite at all temperatures, it becomes exponentially larger than the lattice scale when $T < J_{hh}$ and the resulting honeycomb magnetization that the triangular spins experience is a slowly varying function of position.
+To relate our results to the models in the field, one can interpret the honeycomb spin direction $\mathbf{S}_{hi}$ as a spatially fluctuating coordinate system $S^z$-direction for the triangular spins.
+While the honeycomb spin correlation length $\xi_h$ remains finite at $T>0$, it becomes exponentially larger than the lattice scale when $T < |J_{hh}|$.
+The resulting honeycomb magnetization that the triangular spins experience is therefore a slowly varying function of position.

+In the following, we focus on the finite temperature $\mathbb{Z}_3$ Potts-nematic transition above the UUD ground state, which covers a large region of the phase diagram.
+The Y, V, and umbrella phases that appear on the zero-temperature phase diagram, all exhibit an additional $U(1)$ symmetry [see Table~\ref{tab:order_param}], which results in a more complex finite-T behavior in which the Potts transition competes with a KT transition of the $U(1)$ degree of freedom.
+Elucidating the sequence of the two transitions and performing a scaling analysis above these phases requires a systematic numerical study that goes beyond the scope of this work and is left for a future study.